austineamonn/SummerResearch2024/README.md

 Project Mentor: Dr. Shahnewaz Sakib.

 ## General Outline of Summer Research Project:
 First a synthetic dataset was generated based on both real life data and synthetic mappings.
 Within the mapping there are three column types: Xp are private data that should not be leaked, X are the data being used to calculate Xu the utility data that the machine learning model is trying to predict.
 Then the feature importance for the dataset was calculated based on how much each X column impacted the target Xu column.
-Then the data was privatized using a variety of techniques including differential privacy, random shuffling, and noise addition.
+Then the data was privatized using a variety of techniques including variations on differential privacy and random shuffling.
 Then the privacy loss - utility gain tradeoff was calculated across machine learning models and privatization techniques.

 ### Goal:
 Take student input data and build a privatized version to train a machine learning model.
 The machine learning model will provide students with topics for future study and possible career paths.
 Then the students take these topics and paths to advisors, professors, counselors, peers, and others.
 These people will help the student consider next steps (picking classes, career fairs, etc.) based on the results.

 ### Applications:
 Data privatization techniques are vital for allowing data to be shared without risking exposing the sensitive data to being identifiable by malicious parties.
 Though this project uses student demographic information as the sensitive data, this work is very applicable to medical data collection and analysis.

+### Regressification:

+Regressification is a novel (to the best of the Author's knowledge) hybrid Classification-Regression machine learning model style.
+This style trains a regression model and then evaluates the data like a classification model.

+For example the in Decision Tree Regressifier, the tree is split based on lowest sum of squared errors (SSE) like a regression model, rather than entropy like a classification model would.
+Then the tree is evaluated using accuracy typical of a classification model, rather than mean squared error (MSE) like a regression model would.

+Why use regressification?

+Since the split future topics have 226 distinct categories, an enormous amount of data would be required to have enough from each category to train the model.
+Additionally if methods like onehot encoding were used the model would go from 1 target (the top recommended future topic is trained separate from the second most recommended future topic and so on) to 226.

+Regressification skirts all these issues by training the model under regression and then evaluating it as a classification problem.
+Less data needed, only train with one target, and metrics like accuracy can still be used.
+It's the best of both worlds.

+For this use case the target values are all equally spaced apart at integer values (0 to 255).
+However the model will assume that nearby categories are closely related since it is trained on regression.
+For this use case that assumption is not true, but future work could capitalize on this assumption to build more accurate models.

 ### Warning:
 The file structures are currently going under a major overhaul to match python package best practices.
 The information contained within this README file still applies but the location of the files may have changed.
 Generally, the same structure is there but just within the src/IntelliShield folder.